Gjessing1/syncthing-resolver/README.md

 # Syncthing-resolver
-Three-way merge using simple file versioning, dockerised for easy deployment
+Three-way merge using simple file versioning or staggered versioning, dockerised for easy deployment

 Based on the public python gist: https://gist.github.com/solarkraft/26fe291a3de075ae8d96e1ada928fb7d (MIT Licensed) Adapted to node.js and added selective paths to watch and file extension control to easy use with Obsidian or other synced text documents (avoiding binary files).